Tintuschris/tintuschris/README.md

 Hi there, I'm Christintus Odhiambo Otieno 👋

-I'm a React and Node.js developer with experience in Firebase, MySQL, and a bit of PHP and Java.
-I'm also passionate about UI design and enjoy working on projects using Figma.
+I'm a passionate and dedicated full-stack developer with expertise in React and Node.js.
+I have experience building web applications with Firebase, MySQL, PHP, and Java.
+I'm also skilled in UI design using Figma, and I enjoy working on projects that require attention to detail and creativity.
 🛠️ Skills

     Front-end: React, HTML, CSS, JavaScript, Figma